 But in our opinion, while the ability to generate income is important, having a passive income should not be the main criteria in evaluating whether you should choose investment A over investment B or C.

 Accumulating funds are not worse off than distributing funds if you are seeking investments more suitable during your phase of accumulating for financial independence.
-We would argue that they can be better, since they give you the option of withdrawing smaller or large sum of passive income.
+We would argue that they can be better since they give you the option of withdrawing a smaller or large sum of passive income.

 This article will explain to you how your accumulating funds can generate passive income and how that looks like in real execution.